ayumu0622/FindConfusingBankName/README.md

 ## Overview

-"FindSimilarBankName" addresses the challenge of different banks sharing the same "rssdid" in a 2.5 million-row dataset.
+"FindSimilarBankName" addresses the challenge of different banks having similar name in a 2.5 million-row dataset.
 Leveraging Polars, it identifies and resolves similar names, ensuring precise matching for users comparing bank data with resumes.

 ## Project Structure